 To delete one message from the exim queue

-If you wish to delete all the messages to or from a specific email sender/recipient.
+If you wish to delete all the messages to a specific email recipient.

-If you wish to delete all the messages to or from a specific email sender/recipient.
+Of if you wish to delete all messages that were sent from a specific email address.

 A fairly common issue on the Internet is that some routers can’t handle window scaling.